Improve Developer Experience and Collaboration With Service Catalog Schema Version 3.0 | Datadog

 Datadog Service Catalog today already helps solve these problems with respect to all the services in an organization’s software ecosystem.
 But engineers need even more flexibility in how they define the software assets that make up their tech stacks, to allow their colleagues to discover important elements beyond just services during incident investigations or onboarding.
 Engineers also need more flexibility in how they define the contextual information (such as ownership) about all these various assets.
 For example, some components, such as databases and messaging queues, normally have shared ownership across multiple teams—and it’s important that engineers can quickly recognize complex realities like these.

-Datadog’s Service Catalog schema v3.0, now available in private beta, provides teams with an improved framework for modeling their software environments.
+Datadog’s Service Catalog schema v3.0, now available in Preview, provides teams with an improved framework for modeling their software environments.
 It helps eliminate knowledge gaps and silos by making it possible for every team to easily view, discover, and understand the many interrelated components—services and others—that make up their organization’s software ecosystem.
 Through enhancements such as extended entity types and the ability to define relationships manually, the new version of the schema helps engineers gain an even clearer view, shared by all teams, of their tech stacks.
 This in turn helps teams better cooperate during incidents and more easily communicate architecture knowledge to new team members.

 In this blog post, you will learn how you can do the following with the Service Catalog schema v3.0: